We Welcome You to Our Home

-Throughout the school year, if students DO NOT HAVE ANY SYMPTOMS but have a known COVID-positive exposure they are permitted to return to school once they have quarantined for a minimum of 5 days (typically 14 days) from the known exposure and then obtained a negative COVID test result.
+If a student has exposure to COVID as described in (2) but DO NOT HAVE ANY SYMPTOMS they are permitted to return to school once they have quarantined for a minimum of 5 days (typically 14 days) from the known exposure and then obtained a negative COVID test result.
 Their return to school is at the discretion of school administration.
 The student’s pod may remain at school; they will be notified of a suspected exposure in their pod.
 If a child is not tested they are required to stay home for 14 days.
 If the test results are positive they may return to school after 14 days AND their COVID test is negative.

-If students DISPLAY SYMPTOMS they need to stay home.
-Students should consult with a healthcare professional to decide on COVID testing.
-A student with a doctor’s note or negative COVID test results, who are symptom-free for 24 hours, may return to school.
+If a student has exposure to COVID as described in (2) and DISPLAYS SYMPTOMS they need to stay home.
+Students should consult with a healthcare professional and obtain a COVID test.
+A student with a negative COVID test result, who are symptom-free for 24 hours, may return to school.
 If a student tests positive, they may return to school after 14 days AND their COVID test is negative AND they have been symptom-free for 48 hours.

 As newer/other testing approaches become viable, changes to our protocols may occur.